 First, read the Answers in Genesis Statement of Faith and be sure you agree with our position on the items listed.
 If you have youth in your volunteer group, be sure to read the following section and fill out the additional parent permission form.
 Finally, have each member of your volunteer group fill out the application, being sure to let us know of any specialized skills you have.
-You will have to authorize a background check before being considered as a volunteer.Apply Now Apply for Deaf Day
+You will have to authorize a background check before being considered as a volunteer.Apply Now Additional Form for Deaf Ministry

 Yes.
 AiG and the Creation Museum have a history of equipping and encouraging youth in their walk toward maturity, although we know this walk is primarily the responsibility of parents.
 We invite youth volunteers to help facilitate their physical, mental, and spiritual growth.